Career Readiness Programs

 apply for hundreds of scholarships through this database.

-Learn more and apply for Oregon Scholarships and Grants »
+Learn more and apply for Oregon Scholarships and Grants.

 Scholarships for Immigrant Students: World Education Services provides a scholarship-finding tool that searches databases

-for scholarships based on the student’s home country.
+for scholarships based on your home country.

-Find World Education Scholarships »
+Find World Education Scholarships.

 Additional Scholarships: FastWeb is a database of scholarships from private and public organizations, employers,